gatsbyjs/gatsby/docs/docs/adding-search-with-algolia.md

 Note that each record must have an ID in the key `objectID`.
 The Algolia documentation provides more information on [how to structure data into records](https://www.algolia.com/doc/guides/sending-and-managing-data/prepare-your-data/#attributes---what-to-put-in-your-record).

-Here, only the field `excerpt` and the frontmatter field `title` are indexed.
-It will display both fields in the search results.
+In this guide, the slug, field `excerpt`, and frontmatter field `title` are indexed.
+It will display these fields in the search results.
 To index more fields, add them to `pageQuery` with GraphQL.

 Each query has optional [settings](https://www.algolia.com/doc/api-reference/settings-api-parameters/).
 The code above tells Algolia you will want to generate "snippets" of context around your hits in the `excerpt` attribute.